DrkWithT/Toy_Language/README.md

  - return: Returns a value from an expression in a procedure.

 ### Examples of Rubel
- - See `tests` to know Rubel's syntax.
+ - See `tests` to get a sense of Rubel's syntax.
+I will add more tests later as I continue Rubel.

+### TODO:
+ 1. Make recursive descent parser.
+ 2. Edit AST structs if needed.
+ 3. Make interpreter (context and tree walker).
+ 4. Test sample scripts!